elastic/apm-pipeline-library/README.md

 `./mvnw test -Dtest=CLASS#TEST_NAME`

+In order to build the release notes it is need tho install [gren](https://github.com/github-tools/github-release-notes#installation)

 ## Create a new step

 We have several steps created that can be used on our Jenkins pipelines,